-If you're into baking things like candy, fruit-based foods like preserves and brownies, (or you live outside of the US where they rightfully ditch the volumetric measuring system) you'll find that there's really nothing like a kitchen scale to measure your food as accurately as possible by weight, known as 'scaling'.
+If you're into baking things like candy, fruit-based foods like preserves and brownies, (or you live outside of the US where they rightfully ditched the volumetric measuring system) you'll find that there's really nothing like a kitchen scale to measure your food as accurately as possible by weight, known as scaling.
 In fact, measuring solids by volume is a bad habit that our non-American friends never really got into.
 It all started when Fannie Farmer introduced a cookbook in 1896 called The Boston-Cooking School Cookbook that introduced the method of measuring everything by standardized measuring spoons and cups.
-This was a huge improvement at a time when recipes called for "a sufficient amount of salt" and "a teacup of water".
+This was a huge improvement at a time when recipes called for a sufficient amount of salt and a teacup of water.

 Professional bake shops weigh almost everything and use the baker's percentage system where a recipe is actually called a formula.
 The differences in measuring by volume aren't very big when you're measuring things in Tablespoons and cups in your home kitchen.
 It's in commercial baking applications where you measure things in larger quantities that these small differences turn into large differences that can ruin large amounts of food and thus waste time and money.
 I experienced this first-hand when I moved from my own kitchen to a commercial kitchen when I ran Enchanted Oven Baking Co.
 I increased my batch size from 20 to 400 cookie batches, still measuring by volume and it was a disaster.